Who do we define as a Veteran at WCU?

 - You can find job opportunities and resume assistance resources in our Career section!

 - View the video of 100 Year old Vet Ed Cottrell Sky Dives

-- This year's Combat and Non Combat Trauma Awareness Training is available.
+- Combat and Non Combat Trauma Awareness Training.
 Hear a unique opportunity on ways to heal from post-traumatic stress from guest speaker Ralph Galati, decorated Air Force Veteran and former Vietnam prisoner of war, and panel experts.

 - Important!
 Determine Your Eligibility for PA In-State Tuition Benefits (Choice Act).